What New VR Audiences Want

 Using pragmatic real life case studies, this seminar uses an inspiring selection of case studies to demonstrate a strong product/market fit in various audience segments’ lives.

-- Best practice in VR exhibition
+- Best practice in out-of-home VR exhibition

 Audience members are highly vulnerable when in VR, so knowing the do’s and don’ts of VR exhibition is a must.
 Bad VR exhibition can ruin someones day and put them off VR altogether.
 We highly recommend this session if you are planning on exhibiting VR to the public.
 Learn from our trial and error to develop an exhibition plan with the audience member at the centre.